CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 ## Aggregate functions

 An extremely useful feature of Torque is the automatic aggregation of data by bin.
-Using common aggregate functions from SQL you can have values calculated to highlight what's happening in any cell of your map.
+Using [common aggregate functions](http://www.postgresql.org/docs/9.3/static/functions-aggregate.html) from PostgreSQL you can have values calculated to highlight what's happening in any cell of your map.

 This is handled in one line in the Torque CartoCSS: